 Give students plenty of time to work on the challenge in pairs.
 As they are working, circulate and note which pairs have insights that are worth sharing.

-The second page of the worksheet could be handed out to pairs who have identified the spinners for the first page, for them to start thinking about.
+The second page of the worksheet could be handed out to pairs who have identified the spinners for the first page.

 Again, give students time to work on the challenge before bringing the class together to share what they found.
 If time allows, the first extension task below would provide a good final challenge.